pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 # - "ignore": when encountering conflicting primary or unique key records, TiDB Lightning retains the old data and ignores the new data.
 # The new version strategy cannot be used together with tikv-importer.duplicate-resolution (the old version of conflict detection).
 strategy = ""
 # Controls the upper limit of the conflicting data that can be handled when strategy is "replace" or "ignore".
 You can set it only when strategy is "replace" or "ignore".
-The default value is 9223372036854775807, which means that almost all errors are tolerated.
+The default value is 9223372036854775807, which means that almost all errors are tolerant.
 # threshold = 9223372036854775807
 # Controls the maximum number of records in the conflict_records table.
 The default value is 100.
 If the strategy is "ignore", the conflict records that are ignored are recorded; if the strategy is "replace", the conflict records that are overwritten are recorded.
 However, the "replace" strategy cannot record the conflict records in the logical import mode.
 # max-record-rows = 100